 Famara’s team welcomes newcomers in Cuevas del Almanzora, leveraging the power of football as a shared passion and common ground.
 There are about two hundred people registered in the association and every year they collect twenty euros per head.
 The money goes to help each other.
 "If someone has a problem, for instance, a health issue, we use the money to cure them", says Famara, about a project, his team, which is already more than a club.

 Famara’s hands.
 Famara is the chairman, coach and sometimes central defender of this team of young Senegalese.
 In 2006, Famara risked his life crossing the strait between Spain and Morocco.
 He was barely twenty years old.
 "In a small boat and many hours".
 In total, it was a nine-day trip from Casamanza, in the south of Senegal.

-Youths enjoy the African community matches in the stands, an event that brings together African migrants and new generations from West African countries such as Senegal, Guinea-Bissau, and Gambia.
+Young fans come together in the stands, celebrating African community matches that connect migrants and the next generation from countries such as Senegal, Guinea-Bissau, and Gambia.

-The benches at Cuevas del Almanzora municipal field during a match of the African community in the Levante Almeriense.
+Benches come alive at Cuevas del Almanzora's municipal field, hosting a vibrant match for the African community of Levante Almeriense.